 The best way to get started with NServiceBus is to use it to build something realistic.
 In doing so, you'll learn the architectural concepts behind the software and start to learn its capabilities.
 In this tutorial, you'll build a back-end for a retail e-commerce system.
 You'll learn how to send asynchronous messages between processes, how to use the Publish/Subscribe pattern to decouple business processes, and the advantages of using reliable messaging to enable automatic retries after processing failures.

 The tutorial is divided into five lessons, each of which can be accomplished in a half hour or less — perfect for your lunch break.

 One of the most powerful features of NServiceBus is the ability to replay a message that has failed.
 Often, this type of failure can be introduced by a bug that isn't found until the code is deployed.
 When this happens, many errors can flood into the error queue all at once.

-In this tutorial, see how roll back to an old version of an endpoint, and then replay the failed messages through proven code.
+In this tutorial, see how to roll back to an older version of an endpoint, and then replay the failed messages through proven code.
 This allows you to take the time to properly troubleshoot and fix the issue before attempting a new deployment.